1. Connecting Communities through Action

-Invasive species are a problem because they grow very fast and spread quickly along riverbanks and ditches preventing native plants from growing.
+Invasive species are a problem because they grow very fast and spread quickly along riverbanks and ditches and in floodplain woodlands, preventing native plants from growing.

 Because Himalayan balsam grows by water courses, the seeds can spread easily and cause further outbreaks downstream.
 In order to prevent further seed dispersal, the plants must be removed.
-We hope to get the community involved with this and are looking for volunteers who would be interested in doing some hand pulling of balsam in volunteer groups.
+We have an active group of volunteers who have already seen success in tackling some of the Himalayan Balsam in the woodlands after two years of management.

 Do let us know if you or anyone you know are interested in doing this.

 If you have any comments or feedback, we would love to hear from you.
 Please use the feedback form below.

 If you have any comments or feedback, we would love to hear from you.